-The pumpkins are still on the stoop, but for marketers it’s time to start thinking about what’s next: Black Friday, Cyber Monday, Thanksgiving, Hanukkah, Christmas and the New Year.
+The pumpkins aren’t even carved yet, but for marketers it’s time to start thinking about what’s ahead: Black Friday, Cyber Monday, Thanksgiving, Hanukkah, Christmas and the New Year.

 Yep, holiday sales are in full swing — just look at the displays crowding the aisles of your local big box stores.
 But if you’re feeling like you’re behind the

 8 Butterball, I’ve got some good news: there’s plenty of time to get a user-generated content (UGC) campaign underway and collect some tweets, reviews, photos or videos from your customers and followers, and get them to help you with your holiday marketing.

 With the holiday shopping season ramping up, now is the perfect time to launch a UGC campaign.
 Tapping into the UGC trend allows you to give a little — like a prize or a discount — and get a lot!”

 Did you know people are twice as likely to share UGC as they are to share other types of content?
 Or that 85 percent of consumers find UGC to be more authentic than content promoted by a brand?
 (Source: AdWeek) What’s more, accounts that hold Instagram contests grow their followers 70 percent faster than accounts that don’t run contests (Source: Tailwindapp).

 Ready to build some momentum and meet your holiday marketing goals with a UGC campaign?
 Here are the best user-generated content ideas for holiday marketing.